isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-01-04-the-endless-steppe.md

 > I was immediately surrounded by children firing questions at me which I
 > had trouble understanding and answering…In spite of the difficulty with
 > the language, this much attention from my classmates felt more like the
-> strokes of little velvet paws than a barrage (p.
-103).
+> strokes of little velvet paws than a barrage. (p.
+103)

 After a period of isolation from other children her age (on the journey from Vilna to Rubtsovsk, and during the first days on the steppes), the other fifth